taocpp/PEGTL/doc/Introduction.md

 ## Hello, World!

-Since the PEGTL is a parser library our "Hello, world!" example parses, rather than prints, the string `Hello, foo!`, allowing for any sequence of alphabetic ASCII characters in place of `foo`.
+Since the PEGTL is a parser library our "Hello, world!" example first parses, rather than prints, the string `Hello, foo!`, allowing for any sequence of alphabetic ASCII characters in place of `foo`.

 ```c++
 #include <string>